Julia Sweeney: In the Family Way

 Sweeney's second monologue chronicled the adoption of her daughter from China.
 In the Family Way started on stage in New York City in early 2003 at the Ars Nova Theatre.
 The show was directed by Broadway stage director Mark Brokaw, before migrating to the Groundlings Theatre in Los Angeles.
 Sweeney has also released a CD recording of In the Family Way and, in 2006, performed a 25-minute excerpt of the show at the Hollywood Bowl with a new orchestration written especially for her piece by composer Anthony Marinelli and performed by the Los Angeles Philharmonic.

 Letting Go of God

 Sweeney's third autobiographical monologue is titled Letting Go of God.
 In it, she discusses her Catholic upbringing, early religious ideology, and the life events and internal search that led her to believe that the universe can function on its own without a deity to preside over it; as well as her becoming an atheist.
-Sweeney shares the account of when her mother told her that her birthday was really October 10 instead of September 10, and how traumatic it was to discover she was not a winsome Virgo but really a Libra.
+Sweeney begins by sharing the account of when her mother told her that her birthday was really October 10 instead of September 10, and how traumatic it was to discover she was not a winsome Virgo but really a Libra.

 An audio recording of Letting Go of God was released on CD in 2006, and it was filmed live on stage in May 2007.
-The film premiered at the Seattle International Film Festival on June 13, 2008, and the DVD of the show was released in November 2008.